-- Announcement: Once tax-exempt bond financing If Bond Allocation becomes available, DCA will announce the administrative procedures associated with a competitive review process and a deadline to submit aApplicationsmaterials applicable to 4% Credits application scoring, as described in Appendix II: Scoring Criteria.
-The announcement will precede the deadline by at least 90 days. - Competitive review submission: Applicants must submit bond inducement resolution and all documentation necessary for competitive review as dictated by: - o Applicability of Threshold Criteria (see Appendix I) - Applicability of Scoring Criteria (see Appendix II)
+- Announcement: Once tax-exempt bond financing-If Bond Allocation becomes available, DCA will announce the administrative procedures associated with a competitive review process and a deadline to submit aApplicationsmaterials applicable to 4% Credits application scoring, as described in Appendix II: Scoring Criteria.
+The announcement will precede the deadline by at least 12090 days. - Competitive review submission: Applicants must submit all documentation necessary for competitive review as dictated by: - Applicability of Threshold Criteria (see Appendix I) - Applicability of Scoring Criteria (see Appendix II)